MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 To export a SJD from Azure Synapse:

 1.	**Open Synapse Studio**: Sign-in into the Azure portal.
 Navigate to your Azure Synapse workspace and open the Synapse Studio.
-1.	**Locate the Python/Scala/R Spark Job**: Find and identify the Python/Scala/R Spark job definition that you want to migrate.
+1.	**Locate the Python/Scala/R Spark job**: Find and identify the Python/Scala/R Spark job definition that you want to migrate.
-1.	**Export the Job Definition Configuration**:
+1.	**Export the job definition configuration**:
     * In Synapse Studio, open the Spark Job Definition.
     * Export or note down the configuration settings, including script file location, dependencies, parameters, and any other relevant details.